 Staff should acknowledge their individual responsibilities to bring matters of concern in writing to the attention of the Head teacher.
-Further information is to be found in the Local Authority's Whistle blowing Procedure.
+Further information is to be found in the Whistleblowing Policy and the Local Authority's Whistleblowing Procedure.

 If staff are not happy with the response they receive from a member of SLT they can contact the Education Safeguarding Team, as detailed on the staff notice board.